bbauska/Coursera-Bootstrap/readme.md

 How exactly do we layout the content?

-We\'ll talk about that in the next few slides.
+We&apos;ll talk about that in the next few slides.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------------- 53. how to layout the grid (76) -------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->